 A string of at least three wire thefts this year has cost the transit agency more than $90,000, BART officials said.
 "This is a dangerous crime," said BART spokesman Jim Allison, adding that the third rail on tracks carries a 1,000-volt charge.
 "So these people are risking their lives to rip us off."
 Police questioned McGuire on Dec.
 2 after a BART officer stopped him and another man outside the Millbrae station in a truck with expired tags, Jenkins said.

 Police couldn't hold either man but were able to gather enough evidence to get a search warrant for McGuire's home, she said.
 McGuire had been spotted near BART stations on several other dates and has been arrested before in San Francisco, she said.
-The other man, whose
+The other man, whose name was not released, is still a suspect, she added.

 The latest theft was Tuesday morning when transit employees noticed that someone had pulled two, 20-foot lengths of inch-thick wire from tracks near Washington Street in Oakland.
 That area is between the West Oakland and 12th Street-City Center stations.